pedrormjunior/ossvm-results/README.md

 # Specialized Support Vector Machines (SSVM) — Results

 In this repository, we provide the raw results obtained from the experiments accomplished in the paper entitled "Specialized Support Vector Machines for Open-set Recognition".
-We also provide the scripts we have employed for performing the statistical tests and generating diagrams and tables present in the paper.
+We also provide the scripts we have employed for performing the statistical tests and generating diagrams present in the paper.
-For generating those diagrams and tables, it is required to have [Python 2](https://www.python.org/), [R](https://cran.r-project.org/) and [GNU make](https://www.gnu.org/software/make/) installed.
+For generating those diagrams, it is required to have [Python 2](https://www.python.org/) and [GNU make](https://www.gnu.org/software/make/) installed.

 ## Raw data